MageHack/Magento-Personalised-Content/readme.md

  the customer based on their purchase history.
 Static blocks are assigned product categories in order to understand their content.

- Customers' category preferences are determined by number of products purchased in each category.
+ Customers' category preferences are determined by number of products purchased and viewed in each category.

 Technical Overview